eirisocherry/hlae-cam-to-ae/README.md

 - Automatically sets hold keyframes
 - No errors when running the script through window tab
 - Adds null that located in the center of cinematic
-- More alerts that help to prevent mistakes
+- More alerts that help to avoid mistakes

 ## Support
 Author: https://www.youtube.com/@shy_rikki